 - Assignment Tests: Four tests are held for each subject, each of five marks.
-Three of these assignments are open-notebook tests, whereas the fourth and final one is a written submission.
-The questions for the first three tests will be given on the spot, and students will be allowed to refer to their notebooks for formulae and other concepts.
-The questions for the written test are given to the students well in advance.
+All of these assignments are open-notebook tests.
+The questions for the assignments will be given on the spot, and students will be allowed to refer to only their lecture notes for formulae and other concepts.
 The pattern for assignment tests is subject to changes (the above-quoted pattern is the most recent one).
 In total, these assignment tests account for 20% of your final grade.

 Incoming students need not buy reference books beforehand.
-Study material for all subjects is provided to the students and any additional books can easily be borrowed from the well-stocked library.
-Since the coursework doesn’t have a single prescribed book, teachers will usually suggest chapter-wise reference books.
+The study material for all subjects is provided to the students and any additional books can easily be borrowed from the well-stocked library.
+Since the coursework does not have a single prescribed book, teachers will usually suggest chapter-wise reference books.

 Each course, theory as well as practical, is expressed in terms of a certain number of credits.
 The number of contact hours per week determines the credits.
 In the case of theory courses, the number of credits is equal to the number of contact hours (lectures & tutorials) per week.
 For practical courses, one credit is assigned for every three contact hours per week.

 A student successfully completes a particular semester when he/she earns the specified credits for that semester and passes (i.e., obtains letter grade E or above) in any Audit course prescribed in the curriculum.
 A student earns full credits for a registered course if he/she secures letter grade E or higher in that course.